 That is because your body temperature drops during sleep which releases heat to the surrounding area.
 If you pile on ten thousand blankets or dress for bed like Ralphie’s little brother in “The Christmas Story,” it’s no wonder you wake up a little toasty.

 That said, certain materials can trap heat more than others.
-So, while you may love that Sherpa lined wool blanket and your flannel pajama set with those fuzzy plush socks, those may be what’s locking the heat around you and making it hard to sleep.
+So, while you may love that Sherpa lined wool blanket and your flannel pajama set with those fuzzy plush socks, those may be what’s locking the heat around you and causing overheating at night.

 “Why is my body cooling down in the first place?!”

 Picture it.
 You are a majestic prehistoric man or woman just chilling in your cave.
 The sun starts to go down, the temperature begins to drop, and suddenly your brain says, “Hey, sleeps sounds like a good idea.”
 That’s how we have been wired since the beginning of time.
 Cooler body temperature signals our brain to close up shop and fall asleep.
 Similarly, higher body temperatures cue our brain to be more alert.
 Long story short: when your body releases heat to bring your temp down it’s setting you up for a night of awesome sleep.

 “Okay, so how do I fix the problem?”